Excelsior Pass expired? New York State wants you to go ‘Pass Plus’

 Barbara Brown with the Rochester Philharmonic Orchestra was at their holiday rehearsal Wednesday night at the Eastman School of Music.
 She says it’s so great to be hosting live shows again.

-“We never stopped making music thankfully, there’s just no substitution for having an audience and having that audience applause at the end of every piece,” says Brown.
+“We never stopped making music thankfully, there’s just no substitution for having an audience and having that audience applause at the end of every piece,” Brown said.

 Brown says they surveyed a large group of patrons.
 The one thing to get them back in seats and feeling safe: vaccination checks.
 “So, that’s what we’re doing.
 It’s being met with a great response, people are so thankful that we’re keeping them safe, and we’ve got the system down pretty smooth,” she says.